dart-backend/angel/README.md

 Angel3 is a fork of archived Angel framework to support Dart SDK 2.12.x or later.
 It is a full-stack Web framework in Dart that aims to streamline development by providing many common features out-of-the-box in a consistent manner.
 One of the main goal is to enable developers to build both frontend and backend in the same language, Dart.
 Angel3 framework is designed as a collection of plugins that enable developers to pick and choose the parts needed for their projects.
 A series of starter templates are also provided for quick start and trial run with Angel3 framework.
 Visit our [website](<https://angel3-framework.web.app/>) to learn more.

-The availabe features in Angel3 includes:
+The available features in Angel3 includes:

 * Static File Handling
 * Basic Authentication